zarakiro/threejs/README.md

 ### 5. Tooltip for Component Information
 When the user clicks on the "stars" representing different components of the helmet, a tooltip appears showing detailed information about that component.

+### 6. Helmet Description (Left Side)
+On the left side of the scene, a description of the PopShock helmet is displayed.
+It includes information about the helmet's design, its purpose in concussion prevention, and how the sensors and microcontroller work together to detect impacts and alert medical staff when necessary.

 ## How to Use

 1. **Explore the Helmet**: Rotate the helmet using the mouse or trackpad.
 Zoom in and out to get a closer look at the details.